Ricardo Rodriguez (wrestler): Alberto Del Rio's ring announcer (2010–2013)

 Rodriguez debuted in the WWE on the SmackDown brand on August 20, 2010, as a personal ring announcer to Alberto Del Rio.
 As well as being the personal ring announcer, Rodriguez also helped Del Rio win matches by distracting his opponents.

 On the January 4, 2011 episode of NXT, Rodriguez took Del Rio's place in a battle royal for the NXT Pros, and was quickly eliminated by R-Truth.
 On NXT, Rodriguez feuded with Del Rio's Rookie, Conor O'Brian, after he claimed a rat problem.
 On the January 18 episode of NXT, Rodriguez and O'Brian brawled backstage, setting up Rodriguez's WWE singles debut, which he won.
 After the match, O'Brian was eliminated from NXT.
 Del Rio later gained a new Rookie, Brodus Clay, after Clay won a match which allowed him to change his Pro.
 Del Rio "temporarily" passed Pro responsibilities of Clay to Rodriguez on the February 1 episode of NXT but never returned for the rest of the season, so Rodriguez managed to coach Clay to a second-place finish in the season finale on March 1.

 At the 2011 WWE Draft, Rodriguez and Del Rio were drafted to the Raw brand; the duo clashed with Big Show when Rodriguez ran over Big Show's leg by using Del Rio's car.
 On June 6, Rodriguez masqueraded as Big Show as Del Rio mocked Big Show.
 On his return to Raw on June 13, Big Show attacked Del Rio.
 Rodriguez came to his employee's aid and he was brutally attacked which caused him to take time off for an injury.
 Rodriguez returned on July 18, 2011 On August 30 episode of SmackDown, when John Cena called out Del Rio, Rodriguez walked out alone to reply to Cena.
 Rodriguez spoke in a mixture of English and Spanish, explaining that Del Rio was not present.
 Cena then asked Rodriguez to deliver a message to Del Rio, and then promptly punched Rodriguez in the face.
-On the September 12 episode of Raw, Rodriguez wrestled his first match for the brand, teaming with Del Rio to lose to John Cena and Bret Hart.
+On the September 12 episode of Raw SuperShow, Rodriguez wrestled his first match for the brand, teaming with Del Rio to lose to John Cena and Bret Hart.